xaviervalarino/portfolio/src/case-studies/botanic.md

 The research program was qualitative by design, recruiting 18 participants.
 Since the conversational interface would be based on the relationship between someone providing and someone seeking help, it was import to get perspective on both sides of the relationship.
 Our participants were broken up into two groups:

 - **8 helpers**\
-Including a psychiatrist, psychologist, counselor, a life coach and a buddhist monk
+Including a psychiatrist, psychologist, counselor, a life coach and a Buddhist monk

 - **10 end-users**\
 People who had previously sought or were seeking help